-- A determination promulgated on or before 15 March shall not take effect before 1 July of the same year. - A determination promulgated after 15 March shall not take effect before 1 July of the following year. - A determination shall not be allowed to impair a municipality's ability to meet any annual or periodic escalations in the payments it must make in respect of any contract legally entered into by a municipality.
+A determination promulgated on or before 15 March shall not take effect before 1 the following year.

+July of the same year.

+A determination promulgated after 15 March shall not take effect before 1 July of annual or periodic escalations in the payments it must make in respect of any contract legally entered into by a municipality.